zaxor0/zwerchhau/README.md

 ### Magic-Users
-Mages know 4 spells at level 1 and can cast up to 3 spells a day.
+Mages know 1 spell at level 1 and can cast up to 1 spell a day.
 Additionally, Mages gain 1 skill based on their subclass.
 This could be knowldged based, experience based, training based, etc. Some example include:
 - Knowledge of local history
 - speak an ancient language fluently
 - skilled in diplomatic policies